Product Home

 Solution:

-1. Create an event definition with connection to required server and database.
+1. Create an event definition with a connection to required server and database.

 2. Specify required INSERT statement at event definition tab.

-3. Select 20 minutes as interval between checks.
+3. Select 20 minutes as the interval between checks.

 4. Use "Unconditional" and "No action" at related tabs.